NicDoesCode/SMSGFX-docs/docs/source/functions/palette-editor.rst

 Clone a palette
 ~~~~~~~~~~~~~~~
+You may wish use an existing palette as a template for creating a new palette.
+This is where the clone palette function is useful.

-If you are creating a multi-platform game then you may want to clone a palette.
-For example, you may create a palette that targets the Master System and then create a Game Gear version.
+Another example; if you are creating a Sega Master System and Game Gear project, you wish to create a palette that targets the Master System
+and then clone to create a Game Gear version.

 To clone a palette, in the palette editor click the "Clone" button.